astronomer/airflow-guides/guides/airflow-decorators.md

 dag = taskflow()
 ```

 The resulting DAG has much less code and is easier to read.
-Notice that it also doesn't require us to use `ti.xcom_pull` and `ti.xcom_push` to explicitly pass data between our tasks.
+Notice that it also doesn't require using `ti.xcom_pull` and `ti.xcom_push` to pass data between tasks.
 This is all handled by the TaskFlow API when we define our task dependencies with `store_data(process_data(extract_bitcoin_price()))`.

 Here are some other things to keep in mind when using decorators:

-- For any decorated object in your DAG file, you must call them for Airflow to register the task or DAG (e.g. `dag = taskflow()`).
+- For any decorated object in your DAG file, you must call them so that Airflow can register the task or DAG (e.g. `dag = taskflow()`).
 - When you define a task, the `task_id` will default to the name of the function you decorated.
 If you want to change that, you can simply pass a `task_id` to the decorator as we do in the `extract` task above.
-- Similarly, other task level parameters such as retries or pools can be defined within the decorator (see example with `retries` above).
+Similarly, other task level parameters such as retries or pools can be defined within the decorator (see the example with `retries` above).
 - You can decorate a function that is imported from another file with something like the following:

     ```python